Alex-Cannon/freeCodeCampPortfolio/challenges/javascript/set-default-parameters-for-your-functions.md

 ---
-title: "ES6: Write Higher Order Arrow Functions"
+title: "ES6: Set Default Parameters for Your Functions"
 certificate: "Javascript Algorithms and Data Structures"
 order: 0
 ---